There are service records listed on my report. What does this mean?

 Why are there no service records on my report?

-If the vehicle wasn't serviced at a facility that we receive data from, we recommend you ask the seller of the vehicle to provide you with service records to verify work that has been done or to have vehicle mechanically inspected.
+If the vehicle wasn't serviced at a facility that we receive data from, we recommend you ask the seller of the vehicle to provide you with service records to verify work that has been done.

 View Full Article